 Joy A. Thompson, Vice President, has been an active member of WBASNY and the Brooklyn chapter since 2009.
 This is her second year serving as a WBASNY officer.
 Last year, she joined WBASNY’s Board as the corresponding secretary.
 Ms. Thompson has co-chaired WBASNY’s Publicity and Convention committees.
 In 2012, she received WBASNY’s Doris S. Hoffman Outstanding New Lawyer Award, which she considers a highlight of her career.

-Joy A. Thompson, Corresponding Secretary, serves as the Deputy Commissioner of the Public Administrator – New York County, a city agency that administers the estates of Manhattan residents who die without a will and without any heirs willing or able to administer the estates.
-In her role of Deputy Commissioner, Ms. Thompson is responsible for helping to oversee the day-to-day operations of the agency: ensuring the timely and accurate processing of hundreds of estate files; managing a staff comprising investigators, case managers, clerks and bookkeepers; and performing other duties assigned by the Commissioner.
+In her professional capacity, Ms. Thompson is a “fiduciary of last resort.”
+Appointed by the Surrogate’s Court in February 2011, she serves as the Deputy Commissioner of the Public Administrator – New York County, a city agency that administers the estates of Manhattan residents who die without a will and without any heirs willing or able to administer their estates.
+In her role as Deputy Commissioner, Ms. Thompson is responsible for helping to oversee the day-to-day operations of the agency; ensuring the timely and accurate processing of hundreds of estate files; managing a staff comprising investigators, case managers, clerks and bookkeepers; and performing other duties assigned by the Commissioner.